dkblackley/dkblackley.github.io/_posts/2023-05-01-asm-fizzbuzz.md

     format db "%d", 10, 0 ; 10 is newline, 0 is null
 ```

 The first section is the previously mentioned bss section.
 Here we reserve 4 bytes (or 32 bits) for the factor that "Fizz" should be printed out on, 4 bytes for the factor that "Buzz" should be printed out on and 4 bytes the the loop counter or current iteration.
-We then also store our strings as globals, which we did previously as well.
+We then also store our strings as globals, which we did previously.

 ```assembly
 section .text